 Read the article Tips to improve your long exposure photography

 Time to complete the exposure triangle.
 The third edge, ISO, is a camera setting that controls how bright an image is.

 Increasing the ISO will increase the brightness of your photo, as simple as that.
 It would be convenient to think that ISO is the sensor sensitivity, but this is a bit of a misconception.
-In fact, in digital cameras the sensor has only one single fixed sensitivity.
+In fact, in digital cameras, the sensor has only one single fixed sensitivity.
 You will find that a lot of websites explain ISO as the sensor sensitivity for convenience, but I’d like to tell you what ISO really is.

 ISO in old film cameras

-Back in the good old days of film photography, ISO, introduced by International Organization for Standardization or before it ASA, introduced by the American Standards Association, were the measurement of the film speed.
-High ISO films offered higher level of light sensitivity and gave photographers the ability to shoot with faster shutter speeds or at higher f-stops.
+Back in the good old days of film photography, ISO, introduced by International Organization for Standardization or before it ASA, introduced by the American Standards Association, was the measurement of the film speed.
+High ISO films offered a higher level of light sensitivity and gave photographers the ability to shoot with faster shutter speeds or at higher f-stops.
 So in order to adjust the ISO, photographers had the only option of changing to a different speed film.

 ISO in modern digital cameras

 The ISO setting of your digital camera is emulating the same effect of old film cameras.
 It’s conveniently an electronic setting that can be changed with the turn of a dial or just pressing a button.
 Explaining how technically, increasing ISO increases the exposure of a photo is complicated and probably useless to most photographers, but we can say that it’s a mapping that tells your camera how bright your photo should be given a particular value.
 As I’ve said before, for convenience most photographers say that ISO is the sensor sensitivity.